 production of The Sapphires, which was made into a film in 2012.

 Dr Stephanie Fahey

-Dr Fahey is the Chief Executive Officer of Austrade, the Australian
+Dr Fahey is the former Chief Executive Officer of Austrade, the Australian

 Government agency responsible for promoting trade, investment and

 international education, and tourism policy, programs and research.

 Dr Fahey has over 30 years’ experience both as an academic and executive

 Previously Fahey was EY’s lead partner for education in the Oceania region,